-AT&T adopted an Environment, Health and Safety Management System based on the principles of International Standards Organization (ISO) 14001 and Occupational Health and Safety Assessment Series (OHSAS) 18001.
-This system includes provisions for the planning, implementation, operation, evaluation and annual review of our health and safety programs and their effectiveness.
-We have elected not to seek certification by ISO 14001 or OSHAS 18001 at any of our locations, based on our evaluation of the costs/benefits.
+AT&T adopted an Environment, Health and Safety Management System based on the principles of the International Standards Organization (ISO) 14001 and Occupational Health and Safety Assessment Series (OHSAS) 18001.
+This system includes provisions for the planning, implementation, operation, evaluation and annual review of our EHS programs and their effectiveness.
+A comprehensive external review of our system is underway, which we expect to be complete in 2021.
+We have elected not to seek certification by ISO 14001 or OHSAS 18001 at any AT&T Communications locations, based on our cost-benefit analysis.
 Please see our EHS Certification Comparison Table for our system’s alignment with these standards.

 Each year, our EHS team partners with business unit representatives to establish targets for personal injury accident and motor vehicle accident rates, where applicable.
-These targets – and the strategies for reaching them – are incorporated into the annual EHS plan for each business unit.
-Progress toward the plan’s targets is reviewed at least quarterly with the business units.
+These targets – and the strategies for achieving them – are incorporated into each business unit’s annual EHS plan.
+Progress is reviewed at least quarterly with the business units.

 - General Requirements: As mentioned above, our EHS management system is based on the principles of International Standards Organization (ISO) 14001 and Occupational Health and Safety Assessment Series (OHSAS) 18001.

-- Implementation and Operation: We implement EHS plans by assigning clear responsibility and accountability for EHS performance and defining clear roles and responsibilities within the EHS organization.
+- Implementation & Operation: We implement EHS plans by setting targets and deadlines, assigning clear responsibility and accountability for EHS performance, and defining clear roles and responsibilities within the EHS organization.
 We train AT&T employees and communicate EHS expectations to our vendors and contractors, providing EHS information both within and outside the enterprise.